Ryan Howard (The Office): Character profile

 Ryan was a member of a fraternity in college and holds an MBA from the University of Scranton's Kania School of Management, which he earned during the second and third seasons.
 His dream is to one day own his own business.

-Throughout the series, Ryan changes his persona every year beginning with the third season.
-When offered a job for corporate in the season 3 finale, Ryan relocates to New York City and adopts a nouveau riche persona: becoming extroverted, growing a beard, wearing nice suits, and getting $200 haircuts.
-But he subsequently ends up partying hard and getting addicted to drugs and alcohol.
-His downfall culminates in misleading Dunder-Mifflin's shareholders via his website's sales numbers, effectively committing fraud as Oscar Martinez later claims.
+Throughout the series, Ryan changes his persona every year, beginning with the third season.
+When offered a job for corporate in the season 3 finale, Ryan relocates to New York City and adopts a cocky nouveau riche persona by becoming extroverted, growing a beard, wearing expensive suits, and getting $200 haircuts.
+He is seen getting inebriated with drugs and alcohol while partying.
+His downfall culminates in falsifying Dunder Mifflin's financial results via his website's sales numbers, effectively committing fraud, as Oscar Martinez later claims.

-In season 5, he returns with blonde highlights and a "work hard, play hard" attitude.
-He works for Michael at the Paper Company and still tries to keep his work ethic and strive to do good.
+In Season 5, he returns with blonde highlights and a "work hard, play hard" attitude.
+He works for Michael at the Michael Scott Paper Company and still tries to keep his work ethic and aspires to do good.

-In seasons 6–8, Ryan seems to be devoid of many of his former morals and ambitions.
-He does not care to work, reads poetry and initiates various creative projects.
-He switches clothing, from wearing fanciful scarves, fake glasses, suspenders, bow ties, trench coats, etc. and tries to create an "unsolvable attitude".
-He stays at Dunder Mifflin, but his position is unspecified; Michael mentions that he works there full-time in "WUPHF.com".
+From Seasons 6–8, Ryan seems to be devoid of many of his former morals and ambitions.
+He does not care to work, reads poetry, and initiates various creative projects.
+He switches clothing, trying fanciful scarves, fake glasses, suspenders, bow ties, trench coats, etc., and tries to create an "unsolvable attitude".
+He stays at Dunder Mifflin, but his position is unspecified; Michael mentions that he works there full-time in the episode "WUPHF.com."
 Many of the staff, most notably Jim and Pam, note Ryan's ineptitude as an employee and that he sponges off his parents by living with them and driving his mom's car.